 Fields Description Name A name for the sensor or actuator.
 Description Any descriptive text you want.
 Location (X, Y and Z) Describe the sensor's or actuator's location in the data center by typing alphanumeric values for the X, Y and Z coordinates.
-See Sensor/Actuator Location Example: X, Y, Z Coordinates (on page 91) If the term "Rack Units" appears in parentheses in the Z location, you must type an integer number.
+See Sensor/Actuator Location Example: X, Y, Z Coordinates (on page 92) If the term "Rack Units" appears in parentheses in the Z location, you must type an integer number.
 The Z coordinate's format is determined on the page of Peripherals .
 Alarmed to Normal Delay This field is available for the DX2-PIR presence detector only.
 It determines the wait time before the SRC announces that the presence detector is back to normal after it already returns to normal.
 Adjust the value in seconds.
+Dia and Carrage Adjust the value in seconds.
 Binary Sensor Subtype This field is available for any Legrand contact closure sensor except for DX2-DH2C2's contact closure sensors.
 Determine the sensor type of your contact closure detector.
 Contact Closure detects the door lock or door open/closed status.
 Smoke Detection detects the appearance of smoke.
 Water Detection detects the appearance of water on the floor.
-Vibration detects the appearance of water on the floor.
+Vibration detects the vibration of the floor.